boy0001/FastAsyncWorldedit/README.md

 ---

+# Report bugs and issues regarding 1.13 [here](https://github.com/IntellectualSites/FastAsyncWorldEdit-1.13/issues/new) after ensuring there isn't already an issue like that. <br> Do NOT do that in this repository!

 FAWE is a fork of WorldEdit that has huge speed and memory improvements and considerably more features

 It is available for Bukkit, Forge, Sponge and Nukkit.